shlinkio/shlink/CONTRIBUTING.md

 ## Project tests

-In order to ensure stability and no regressions are introduced while developing new features, this project has three types of tests.
+In order to ensure stability and no regressions are introduced while developing new features, this project has different types of tests.

 * **Unit tests**: These are the simplest to run, and usually test individual pieces of code, replacing any external dependency by mocks.